Climate awareness leads to raised fines for portfolio owners.

 As of April, Business Green reported that no councils had as yet ‘named and shamed’ landlords who had failed to achieve MEES compliance and the property industry has been, to a certain extent, lax about taking action on non-compliant properties, with anecdotal evidence of non-compliant properties still being widely available to let.
 In our experience, many portfolio owners have still to even assess their risk.

 However, the laid-back approach from regulators could be set to change.
 Buildings account for 66% of electricity consumption and direct greenhouse gas emissions of around 85 MtCO2e (2017 figure).
-With high profile climate change campaigns like Extinction Rebellion paralysing the capital and dominating media headlines, the public are calling for action and landlords present an easy target, because the regulations to issue fines are already in place.
+With high profile climate change campaigns like Extinction Rebellion paralysing the capital and dominating media headlines, the public are calling for action and landlords present an easy target, because the regulations to issue fines are already in place and funds are being made available for enforcement bodies.

 What are the regulations surrounding MEES compliance?